Djerba Berber: Ethno-toponymic characteristics

-Mainly located in the east and south of the island, a toponymy of Berber origin can be found further north (Ghizen, Tajdit), or towards the west, regions where Tamazight is no longer spoken in our days.
+Mainly located in the east and south of the island, a toponymy of Berber origin can be found further north (Ghizen, Tajdit), or towards the west, regions where Berber is no longer spoken in our days.
 This seems to be the case with Agga, close to Mellita.
 Here opens a linguistic space of contact with other languages of Antiquity in Tunisia.
 Mellita, like its North African equivalents, from Morocco to Libya (including Mellita, from the Kerkennah Islands in Tunisia), could be linked to the base already mentioned (amellall or amellul "white"), but also to a Punic root * MLT, attested in the generic name of Malta islands.
 Such contacts between the "Libyco-Berber" background and the Carthaginian (Semitic) stratum are plausible and frequently documented.
 One of the problems remains, however, the precision of the sure antic attestations, or that of restitution hypotheses.
 The importance of the Punic remains and the very nature of the materials collected allow us to glimpse an island that has long been opened to maritime, economic and cultural influences from outside (and for this reason rather welcoming to different toponymic influences): Greek, Hellenistic, Punic and Latin.
 For example, an islet in front of Ajim bears the name of Taɣlisya, local adaptation and evolution of the Latin ECCLESIA ("church"), a toponymic type otherwise frequent in North Africa 14.
 This is further illustrated by the site of Tala (or Henchir Tala), which does not fail to evoke the Pan-Berber name of the "source" or of the "water point" (tala or thala), as the site seems to have supplied water to the Meninx region, constituting the departure of an aqueduct towards the coastal city.

 Of course, the toponymic meeting between Berber and Arab is extremely frequent across the Maghreb.
 This is the case in Djerba, for example for Ras Taguermess (Midoun) or Oued Amghar (Sedouikech), where a recurrent Arabic toponymic appellative (ras for "cape", oued for "river") has doubled the Berber item.
 It is also common for places to be named twice in Berber and Arabic.
-This phenomenon, very negative on the sociolinguistic level (because it prepares a toponymic replacement), is found regularly in the Maghreb and in Djerba too; for example, in the case already mentioned of Taɣlisya, called Guettâya Guebliya in Arabic, or in that of a neighboring islet, called Tawsiẖt in Tamazight, and Guettâyet el Bahariya in Arabic.
+This phenomenon, very negative on the sociolinguistic level (because it prepares a toponymic replacement), is found regularly in the Maghreb and in Djerba too; for example, in the case already mentioned of Taɣlisya, called Guettâya Guebliya in Arabic, or in that of a neighboring islet, called Tawsiẖt in Jerba Berber, and Guettâyet el Bahariya in Arabic.